 How do I order an AP Exam?

-Step 1: Activate Exam – Students must activate their exams on The College Board MyAP site by JOINing their AP® Class on the MyAP Site at https://myap.collegeboard.org To access the site, create or use a College Board Profile.
-You will then ‘Join’ your classes by entering a Join Code (Access Code) that will link you to your specific teacher and subject.
+Step 1: Register for exam(s) on MyAP– Students must activate their exams on The College Board MyAP site by JOINing their AP® Classroom on the MyAP Site at https://myap.collegeboard.org To access the site, create or use a College Board Profile.
+You will click “Add Class/Exam” and ‘Join’ your classes by entering a Join Code (Access Code) that will link you to your specific teacher and subject.
 ALL Students should join the online MyAP AP Classroom to access free online resources available for the course by October 22, 2021.*

 Tips for setting up your College Board Profile on MyAP:

 – Use an email address that you will have access to throughout high school AND university and that is checked frequently so you can receive alerts regarding your exams

 – Make sure to enter your COMPLETE legal name to prevent issues with sending score reports to colleges and universities

 – Make sure to enter your Student ID number – this enables attendance reporting on exam day and assists in checking for name errors (such as a College Board profile created under a nickname)

 – Send Scores: You can log into your MyAP account and request a free copy of your AP® Exam score report sent to a college/university of your choice.
 The deadline to request the free score report is June 15.
 Log in and navigate to My AP Profile and then ‘Send Scores.’

 I can’t access my College Board Profile account or am not sure I have one.
 What do I do?